aws-neuron/aws-neuron-parallelcluster-samples/examples/jobs/dp-bert-launch-job.md

 GRAD_ACCUM_USTEPS=$(($GRAD_ACCUM_USTEPS/$WORLD_SIZE_JOB))
 ```

-On the other hand, if the interest is to evaluate how many more workloads can be executed at a fixed time by adding more nodes, then use weak scaling to measure scalability.
+On the other hand, if the interest is to evaluate how much more workloads can be executed at a fixed time by adding more nodes, then use weak scaling to measure scalability.
+In weak scaling, the problem size increases at the same rate as number of processors, thereby keeping amount of work per processor the same.
 To see performance for larger global batch size (weak scaling), please comment out the line above.
 Doing so would keep number of steps for gradient accumulation constant with a default value (i.e., 32) provided in the training script `run_dp_bert_large_hf_pretrain_bf16_s128.sh`.

 ## Tips